 Benefits of Walking and Biking More

-First, some stats on the eco-friendly nature of you-powered transportation:
+First, some stats on the environmental benefits of you-powered transportation:

 - During a year of average weekday commutes, the average mid-size car takes in 124 gallons of gas and emits 1.3 tons of CO2 gas.
 It’s estimated that about one pound of various pollutants are emitted for each mile of car travel.